adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

 ## Basic example
-The main goal of the bouncer package is to help you extract the authorization logic to the Bouncer actions or policies vs. writing it everywhere in your codebase.
+The main goal of the Bouncer package is to help you extract the authorization logic to actions or policies instead of writing it everywhere in your codebase.

 You can define a Bouncer action inside the `start/bouncer.ts` file.
 The `Bouncer.define` method accepts the name of the action and closure to write the authorization logic.